capablemonkey/node-game-server/README.md

 10. Client will display state to user (health of ship, etc.)
 11. Server sends LEVEL_END to clients when level ends.

+TODO
+====
+There are a bunch of `TODO`s indicated in logic.js.
+Only thing left to implement is `TaskManager`, whose job is to keep track of current tasks, which player they've been issued to, kill tasks after their time limit is expired, fulfill them when their criteria is fulfilled, and create a new one in its place and broadcast the task to a client who is awaiting a task.

 Interface
 =========